 “Q. Okay, when you think so, what do you mean by that?

-“A. I coulda swore I seen him goin’ for somethin’ before, right before everything happened.
+“A. I coulda swore I saw him goin’ for somethin’ before, right before everything happened.
 He was like reachin’, fiddlin’ around down here and stuff … and I just … I don’t know, I think, this is just a possibility, but I think, I think that he pulled somethin’ out and I grabbed for it and that’s how I got cut … but I’m not positive.
 I, I, my mind goes blank when things like this happen.
-I mean, I just, I remember things wrong, I remember things that just doesn’t, don’t make sense to me later.”
+I mean, I just, I remember things wrong, I remember things that just don’t, don’t make sense to me later.”
 App.
 155 (punctuation added).